LovaharisoaFelicite/LovaharisoaFelicite/README.md

 - 👋 Hi, I’m @LovaharisoaFelicite
-- 👀 I’m interested in in web development and IT
+- 👀 I’m interested in web development and IT
 - 🌱 I’m currently learning "Network and Computer Systems" and "Programming"
-- 💞️ I’m looking to collaborate on open-source web development projects
+- 💞️ I’m looking to collaborate on open-source web development projects.
-- 📫 How to reach me ramiadamananalovaharisoa@gmail.com or connect with me on RAMIADAMANANA Lovaharisoa Félicité(www.linkedin.com/in/félicité-591aba291)."

 <!---
 LovaharisoaFelicite/LovaharisoaFelicite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.